mastertheknife/clickhouse-rpms/README.md

 **Unofficial** ClickHouse RPMs and SRPMs for RHEL 8 \ CentOS 8 \ Oracle Linux 8 \ Alma Linux 8 \ Rocky Linux 8 and other derivatives of RHEL 8.

-Natively built on CentOS 8 from a SPEC file for x86_64 and aarch64.
+Natively built for x86_64 and aarch64 (ARM64) on CentOS 8 from a SPEC file.
 Uses the OS libraries when possible and safe to do so.
 Requires the EPEL repository.
 The server RPM includes a systemd service (clickhouse-server).
 Just install and start using :-)

 You can find the RPMs and the SRPMs here: